-All involved in Education, Leisure and Housing have a responsibility to promote and role model positive relationships and positive behaviour across all aspects of the service.
+All staff of North Walls Community School have a responsibility to promote and role model positive relationships and positive behaviour when they are at work.
 Tackling bullying is the responsibility of all adults; staff, volunteers, parents and carers.
+Children in school are expected to take some responsibility for preventing bullying occurring amongst North Walls Community School pupils.